 Would you dare to watch it?

-Have you ever visited it?
+Have you ever been to Taxco?
 Would you like to?
+What were some of your favorite things to do and see in Taxco?
 Share your thoughts and let me know what you think!